skpr/cognito-auth/README.md

 **Maintainer**: Kim Pepper

-Cognito Auth is a Go package for authenticating with AWS Cognito from the command line.
+Cognito Auth is a Go package for authenticating with AWS Cognito from the command line, retrieving temporary, limited-privilege credentials for AWS Identity and Access Management (IAM).

+These are stored locally for re-use, and automatically refreshed if stale.

 ## Commands